 Raffles City Convention Centre, 28 April 2021

-Hosted by IMG and organised by Unbound, the inaugural Cities of the Future conference will take place on Wednesday 28th April 2021 at the Raffles City Convention Centre, Singapore.
-This prestigious, invite-only event will coincide with the HSBC Women’s World Championship LPGA golf tournament.
+Hosted by IMG and organised by Unbound, the inaugural Cities of the Future conference took place on Wednesday 28th April 2021 at the Raffles City Convention Centre, Singapore.
+This prestigious, invite-only event coincided with the HSBC Women’s World Championship LPGA golf tournament.

-This gathering of civic, corporate and startup leaders, all involved with driving the growth, planning and development of ASEAN cities, will explore city development strategies and deployment of innovative solutions and technologies to build the connected city of the future.
-Delegates will participate in a full day of case studies, panels, keynotes, roundtables, pitching and workshops.
+This gathering of civic, corporate and startup leaders, all involved with driving the growth, planning and development of ASEAN cities, explored city development strategies and deployment of innovative solutions and technologies to build the connected city of the future.
+Delegates participated in a full day of case studies, panels, keynotes, roundtables, pitching and workshops.